 The best bit

-Bodhi is on track to go carbon neutral during the course of this year (2019), and is committed to being fully carbon neutral by 2021 (alongside Costa Rica).
+Bodhi is committed to being fully carbon neutral by 2021 (alongside Costa Rica).
 It reduces its impact on the ground and has been offsetting guests flights since late 2017.
-It’s also decided it will retrospectively mitigate its carbon footprint going back to the 2017-18 financial year.
+Bodhi is B-Corp Certified.

 Find out more here.